Peace River Suspension Bridge

 The Peace River Suspension Bridge was a bridge near Taylor, British Columbia, Canada, crossing the Peace River.
 It opened in 1943 and collapsed on October 16, 1957, with no injuries or fatalities recorded.
-When it opened, it was the longest bridge on the Alaska highway at 2,130 feet.
-When it collapsed, traffic was detoured over the railroad trestle.
+When it opened, it was the longest bridge on the Alaska highway at 649 m (2,130 feet).
+When it collapsed, traffic was detoured over the railway trestle.
 It has since been replaced by the Peace River Bridge.